vikascjadhav/training/redhat/README.md

 <a name="cont"></a>
 ## 2. Containerization Technology & Virtulization Technology

-  A container is a set of one or more processes that are isolated from the rest of the system.
+  - A container is a set of one or more processes that are isolated from the rest of the system.

+  - Traditional Apps have Physical host or VM as its runtime
+  - Container Apps have their own runtime environment as container

   ![image](https://github.com/vikascjadhav/training/assets/3233682/44406ae0-fc1c-4f48-92b1-4a69e6c79168)